MoetezBenAbdallah/MoetezBenAbdallah.github.io/README.md

 # eJPT Study Guide: Roadmap to Success

 ## Introduction
 Welcome to my personal eJPT Study Guide!
-(48 hours exam) This guide will help you pass the eJPT exam by providing essential tools, resources, and strategies.
+This guide will help you pass the eJPT exam by providing essential tools, resources, and strategies.

+The eJPT exam consists of **35 questions**, and you must achieve a passing score of **70%**.
+You have **48 hours** to complete the exam, and it costs **$250** for a **3-month subscription**, which includes **one voucher**.
 Based on my hands-on experience and extensive preparation, this roadmap focuses on practical knowledge and the skills required to pass the exam efficiently.

 ## Author
 **Created by Moetez Ben Abdallah**